 ANNEX 1 Question 4/9

-Guidelines for implementations and deployment of transmission of multichannel digital television signals over optical access networks
+Guidelines for implementations and deployment of transmission of multichannel digital television signals over optical access networks and Hybrid Fibre-Coaxial (HFC)

 (Continuation of Question 11/9) Motivation Recent fibre optical transmission technology allows extending fibre networks to the curb, the building or the home.
-Fibre networks can be brought closer to users' premises than hybrid fibre coaxial networks.
+Fibre networks can be brought closer to users' premises than hybrid fibre–coaxial (HFC) networks.
+However, HFC is still widely used in developed countries and expected to be used in some developing countries as the primary cable access infrastructure.
 Fibre technology can provide the higher capacity in the forward and return channel, which is required for the provision of typical cable television services, including interactive ones.
 Fibre technology provides the fat bandwidth (100 Mbps or more) on its communication links and is being deployed as the Internet access network.
 Although fibre networks have the potential to transmit high quality television signals and several Recommendations on optical access networks such as G.983 and G.984-series have been developed, further study on the interworking and interfaces between digital video systems and fibre networks is needed.
 Question Study items to be considered include, but are not limited to:

-Which mechanisms can be used to transport multichannel digital television signals over fibre networks, in view of the high loss of optical splitters used for PON (passive optical networks)?
+Which mechanisms can be used to transport multichannel digital television signals over fibre networks and hybrid fibre–coaxial (HFC), in view of the high loss of optical splitters used for PON (passive optical networks)?

 Which mechanisms can be used to ensure the low composite distortion and high carrier-to-noise ratio (CNR) that are required for frequency division multiplex (FDM) transport of digital television signals over fibre networks?